 The parent bulbs can be planted about six inches apart and left in the ground year-round.
 With a thick layer of mulch for protection, they’ll overwinter to return each spring.

-You can find Egyptian walking onions available in sets of five plants at Burpee.
+You can find bulbs in sets of five plants at Burpee.

 Managing Pests and Disease